wdevore/Deuron8-Go/README.md

 ```

 ## Notes:
+Learning:
+The goal is to *try* and learn a pattern out of a Set.
+The Set size is 2 ot 3 patterns.

+* Synapse #2 properties may be a good representative for other synapses
+* Add two or more stimulus patterns
+* Add memory retention functionality.
+See **https://www.desmos.com/calculator/aj3e3r7ajf** for an equation.

 The weights are typically the short term memory until learning **Effort** is increased.
-The other parameters, for example Tao, are controlled by a Meta system.
+The other parameters, for example Tao, are controlled by a Meta system (EA for example).
 They are the slower changing parms that represent the charateristics of the neuron but also represent information at a meta level.

 We have two json files: A Preset that can't be saved over and a version that is overlayed at the end of a simulation.